angular-schule/website-articles/blog/2019-08-ng-deploy/README.md

 ## Introduction

-Angular team member Minko Gechev [recently added](https://github.com/angular/angular-cli/pull/15105) added a command to the CLI which invokes a so-called __deployment target builder__ for a project.
+Angular team member Minko Gechev [recently added](https://github.com/angular/angular-cli/pull/15105) added a command to the CLI which invokes a so-called __deployment builder__ for a project.
 The amount of code added is relatively small, because builders have been around for a longer time and because the CLI itself does not have much to do, but passes the work on to other third-party code.
 So it's up to the community to breathe life into the command.
 And that's the reason for this article. 😀